 Callbacks are a way for a third-party system to register and receive events from the Vibes Mobile Engagement Platform when specified data has changed.
-A Callback event is a Vibes-initiated HTTP request to the third-party system to notify them of a data change.
+A Callback is a Vibes-initiated HTTP request to the third-party system to notify them of a data change.
 The customer endpoint should properly store/record the information, and then return an appropriate HttpResponse to acknowledge receipt of the event, keeping processing and logic as small as possible for throughput and performance.

 Note: To ensure adequate performance and avoid rate limiting or other errors, you should keep the callback code as small as possible.
 To avoid connection timeouts or rate limiting from the Vibes system, any extensive back end calls or updates should be done asynchronously rather than keeping the callback HTTP call open.

-One Callback can be registered per event type, per company account.
+One Callback can be registered per callback type, per company account.
 Person callbacks, because they are related to the entire MobileDB, and not to any one company, can only have one registration callback per MobileDB database.

-As part of the configuration, customers can be notified of failed deliveries by setting up an automated email notification process for when a callback event fails to notify.
+As part of the configuration, customers can be notified of failed deliveries by setting up an automated email notification process for when a callback fails to notify.